n0thhhing/ts-capstone/README.md

-if you would like to see all the options and capstone constants, you can find them in either the [wrapper.ts](src/wrapper.ts) file or the [constants](src/constants) or things like register ids, options, error codes, groups, opcodes, manifest constants, ect
+if you would like to see all the options and capstone constants, you can find them in either the [wrapper.ts](src/wrapper.ts) file or the [typescript file](src/arch) (arch/<arch>.ts) for things like register ids, options, error codes, groups, opcodes, manifest constants, insns, ect

 ## Compatibility